 In amongst this perpetual state of war and generational feuding is the story of football’s development.
 The game is fast becoming one of the region’s most popular sports.
-It will never be cricket; but it doesn’t need to be.
+It will never be cricket, but it doesn’t need to be.
 Football is finding its own place in a region that has craved a solid identity and stability for over 65 years.

 Come kick-off, the crowd is ecstatic.
 Thousands of Kashmiri spectators are supporting the local team – the biggest turnout for a football match in their history.
 Many of the locals have little or no knowledge of football yet the power of the sport and the sense of identity and purpose in competing against Punjab has brought them together.

 The contrast with Kashmir is stark.
 Even though India and Pakistan have divided Jammu and Kashmir, there’s a sense among locals that the war is a cultural inconvenience above all else.
 Having travelled to the region three times previously, there’s a growing sense of missed opportunities for economic development.
 Where are the tourists?
-Not here for sure, even though Kashmir is one of the world’s most stunning destinations.
+Not here for sure, even though Kashmir is one of the world’s most distinct destinations.

 So, without this solid identity, a football match against Punjab matters.
 For the first time in more than two decades, Kashmir are in the quarters.
 Every dribble by a Kashmiri player is cheered, every shot applauded.
 Every save is followed by a Mexican wave in the stands.
-But suddenly, a shot from the striker in the Punjab team finds the net.
+But suddenly, a shot from a striker in the Punjab team finds the net.
 The crowd goes silent.

 The Punjab striker slides to the ground, punches the air with his fist and gestures to the crowd.
 Some spectators run on to the pitch.
 Players flee to the dugout.
 Police bludgeon two spectators in the middle of the pitch.
-The crowd howls in protest and soon a full pitch invasion is under way.
+The crowd howls in protest and soon a full pitch invasion is underway.

 The fans pelt police and paramilitary troopers with stones, burn banners, overturn scoreboards and uproot flag posts.
 They shout anti-India slogans with vengeance and demand independence for Kashmir.
 A football match has become a political rally.
 The police call for reinforcements.
 A heavy baton charge leaves more than 40 people injured.
 Dozens are arrested and the match is cancelled.

-The slopes of the Karakoram Mountains offered ample skiing opportunities and the lakes, valleys and rivers were a majestic sight.
+The slopes of the Karakoram mountains offered ample skiing opportunities and the lakes, valleys and rivers were a majestic sight.
 The wealthy came as far north as they could.
 It was like a British summer.
 The weather was fantastic and the air was fresh.
 With them they brought Association Football.
 It was formally introduced to Kashmir by CE Tyndale Biscoe, a British missionary who founded Srinagar’s historic Biscoe School in the autumn of 1891.

-For Kashmiris it was easier to play than cricket and required less space and cost.
+For Kashmiris, it was easier to play than cricket and required less space and cost.
 A rubber ball was easy to make.
 They only needed one goal; two was a luxury.
 And from those very early holidaymakers, Kashmir’s love affair with football began.

 Indeed, football was convenient.
 The rugged, steep hillsides in Kashmir were a challenge to play cricket on.
-Balls would find themselves in rivers with the swift nudge of a wristy strokemaker.
+Balls would find themselves in rivers with the swift nudge of a wristy stroke-maker.
 There’d be no space for a third man.
 The same problems still exist today.

-A trip through Muzaffarabad, the Pakistan administered capital of Jammu and Kashmir, is a telling sight.
+A trip through Muzaffarabad, the Pakistan-administered capital of Jammu and Kashmir, is a telling sight.
 On steep slopes, children kick a ball around.
 There’s not a bat in sight.
 They’re good too.
 Some sport Manchester United shirts, others traipse around in Liverpool.
 They’re unaware of the rivalry.
 They wouldn’t care even if they knew; all that matters is the ball.
 They protect it like a newborn, rarely letting it go near the steep mountain edge.

 Fortunately for children in this region, buying a ball is far simpler than it was when the Raj first appeared.
 The British kids would bring balls with them.
 The Indians were left without one until the British asked them to join in.